erpc-io/eRPC/NOTES.md

      This is used to invoke failure continuations during session resets.

 ## DPDK notes
- * The Ubuntu DPDK package is incompatible with Mellanox OFED.
-The main issue is that Mellanox OFED ships with experimental features (`ibv_exp_*`) that have different names in `ibverbs-providers` (maintained in `rdma-core`), which is installed by DPDK.
+ * Ubuntu's DPDK package is incompatible with Mellanox OFED.
+The main issue is that Mellanox OFED ships with experimental features (`ibv_exp_*`) that have different names in the upstream `libibverbs-dev` used by Ubuntu DPDK.
    For example, headers for multi-packet RQs are in `verbs_exp.h` in Mellanox OFED, but in `mlx5dv.h` in `ibverbs-providers`.
  * eRPC does not work in Azure as of August 2018: The DPDK driver for ConnectX-3 NICs does not support any flow steering filters.
 It might be possible to use ConnectX-3 NICs in Ethernet mode with Mellanox's Raw transport, but the